-Some American sunflowers were also considered religious symbols, perhaps due to their heliocentric nature as they naturally were always facing the sun.
+Some American sunflowers were also considered religious symbols, perhaps because of their heliocentric nature, as they always face the sun.
 Therefore, sunflowers often represent worship and faithfulness associated with the desire to seek out light and, in turn, truth.

 Colors have a lot to do with symbolism as well.
 The yellow petals of most sunflowers symbolize intelligence, vitality, friendship, and happiness.

 Overall, sunflowers are more than glorious yellow petals that make joyful gifts.
 In the past, they were used as symbols of worship and devotion, and even today, they signify loyalty, long life, and adoration.
 They’ve bled into our cultural world as the main feature of iconic works of art, and they’re the perfect gift for friends and family.
 Whether they’re growing in your backyard or in your indoor garden, sunflowers are a beautiful way to welcome the summer.

 Andrew is the Editorial Director at Petal Republic.
 He holds a BSc degree in Plant Sciences and has trained professionally at leading floristry schools in London and Paris.
 In amongst overseeing a global editorial team, Andrew's a passionate content creator around all things flowers, floral design, gardening, and houseplants.